Wall Street isn’t freaking out about Israel and Iran yet. This could change their minds

 “I’m not as confident as the oil market seems to be that this is going to be over quickly or it’s not going to expand to include oil and energy,” McNally said.
 “My read is, this is still a serious situation.”

-The Joint Maritime Information Center, an organization focused on global shipping, said in a Monday notice that they are closely monitoring the situation.
+The Joint Maritime Information Center, an organization focused on global shipping, said in notices on Monday and Tuesday that they are closely monitoring the situation.

-“The number of transits through the Strait of Hormuz has shown a minor decrease in cargo carrying vessels,” the JMIC, a part of the Combined Maritime Forces, said in a Monday notice.
+“The number of transits through the Strait of Hormuz has shown a downward trend over the [past] week,” the JMIC, a part of the Combined Maritime Forces, said in a Tuesday notice.

+The JMIC had said in a Monday notice that there has been a “minor decrease” in the number of cargo carrying vessels traveling through the Strait of Hormuz across the past week.

 “The Strait of Hormuz remains open and commercial traffic continues to flow,” the notice reads.